How to prepare for a job interview

 I was distressed and confused.

-Then, I determined to improve my resume and push my interviewing skills to the max.
+Then, I determined to improve my resume and improve my interviewing skills.

 How to prepare for a job interview